sjamillah/Wildlife_Corridors_project/frontend/mobile/README.md

    npm install react-native-maps
    ```

-5. Check map API keys (if using Mapbox/Google Maps)
+5. Maps use OpenStreetMap (no API keys required)

 6. Test with different map provider